Frequently Asked Questions

 How long do I need to train for?

 This is dependent on how much exercise you do currently.
-We will provide you with a 16 week training plan (for running or walking) and comprehensive training advice to ensure you are in the best possible shape.
+We provide you with a 20-week training plan for both running and walking, if you are taking part over 2 days or non-stop, or a 16-week plan for doing the one day option.
+You will also be provided with comprehensive training advice to ensure you are in the best possible shape.
 Other than that we recommend regular, consistent training – give yourself enough weeks to train but don’t overdo it!

 Is there an age limit?

-Participants must be aged 16 years or above by the start of the event to be allowed to enter the Race to the King.
-Participants under the age of 18 years must be accompanied by a parent or guardian for health and safety reasons.
+Participants must be aged 16 years or above by the start of the event to be allowed to enter the Dixons Carphone Race to the Stones.
+Participants under the age of 18 years (but over the age of 16 years) must be accompanied by a parent or guardian for health and safety reasons.

 Can I enter as part of a team?